Dobbin House Tavern

 and sparkling new treasures!

-& Breakfast with five charming guests rooms in a Historic Civil
+& Breakfast with nine charming guests rooms in Historic Civil

 furnished to look like 1863 with beautiful 19th century antiques, quality reproductions and accouterments.